dunkiin/calculate-weekday/README.md

 # calculate-weekday
-School labs with using C++, a small program for calculate the weekday and output the name
+C++, a small program for calculate the weekday and output the result of which weekday is.